wyona/yarep/README.txt

      ---------------------------------------

-     A JAR file, build/lib/yarep-LCRxxx.jar can be created by executing "ant jar".
+     A JAR file, build/lib/yarep-LCRxxx.jar can be created by executing "ant jar" resp. "./build.sh jar".
 Take a look at the examples how YAREP can be used within another application.